open-component-model/ocm/docs/ocm/normalization.md

 a [component version](model.md#component-versions).
 It contains several kinds of information:
 - volatile label settings, which might be changeable.
-- artifact access information, which might be changed during transport steps.
+- artefact access information, which might be changed during transport steps.
-- static information describing the features and artifacts of a component version.
+- static information describing the features and artefacts of a component version.

 <!-- If a component version should be signed, to be able to verify its authenticity